jonathan-milan-pollock/demos/tools/markdown/ci.md

 ## setup Docker

 - at root create docker-compose.yml and .dockerignore file
-- create docker directory under tools and add a Docker file for each service
+- create docker directory under ci and add a Docker file for each service

 ---

-- Azure Container Registry

-## Notes

-- TODO: run 'npm install durable-functions' from the wwwroot folder of your function app in Kudu

 ## source map explorer